aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/decrypt-item.md

 The DynamoDB Item is the decryption of the [input DynamoBD Item](#dynamodb-item).

 ## Behavior

-All inputs MUST adhere to their requirements;
-otherwise this operation MUST immediately yield an error.

 This behavior REQUIRES a [Structured Data](../structured-encryption/structures.md#structured-data) which is [converted](./ddb-item-conversion.md) from the [input DynamoDB Item](#dynamodb-item).